Fact checked

 Fair Housing Act

 The Fair Housing Act (FHA) provides ESAs with federal protection when it comes to housing.
 Regardless of the building’s pet policy, your landlord must make reasonable accommodations for your ESA.
 The Fair Housing Act applies to all emotional support animals, regardless of your animal’s size, age, or breed.
-You also should not be required to pay any fees or deposits to your landlord in order to be allowed to live with your ESA.
+You also should not be required to pay any fees or deposits to your landlord to be allowed to live with your ESA.

 Just make sure your accommodation request is reasonable (for example, you’re not asking to bring 5 Great Danes into a tiny studio apartment), and that your ESA poses no health or safety threat to others.
 You’ll also need to provide your landlord with your official ESA letter to prove your eligibility for your service animal.